 Brittany Borders Bicycling: Specializes in bike rental in Brittany and Normandy.
 John and Veronica Hall rent touring/hybrid bikes, kids bikes and tandems.
 They go out of their way to help make sure your bikes are where you need them to be, when you need them there.
 Delivery is free within a 20 km radius of St. George de Reintembault.
 Over this distance, the charge is 1€/km up to a maximum distance of 80km.
 Brittany Borders Bicycling also offers a delivery and collection service to the local rail stations, the Dinard and Rennes airports and the Saint Malo ferry terminal.
 They’ll hold your extra luggage if needed, and they can arrange daily luggage transfer (for an additional fee) if desired.
 For additional information, contact either John or Veronica at email@example.com.

 Detours de Loire: Services the Loire from St. Nazaire to Nevers.
-I have rented from this company numerous times and it is one of my favorites along the Loire.
+I have rented from this company numerous times and it is my favorite along the Loire.
 The main office is located within steps of the Tours train station.
 The company has divided the Loire into zones and you can pick up and drop off your bike in any zone.
 This makes it very easy to plan your trip as you don’t need to double back to return your bike.
 It saves time, giving you more time to explore by bike.
 I highly recommend the Trek hybrid bikes.
 They are a bit more money to rent than the basic models, but are well worth it if you’re going to be renting for a week or longer.
 Inquiries are handled by Candice who is a great resource for questions about the region, and she speaks great English.
-For further information contact her at firstname.lastname@example.org.
-It’s possible to use a credit card to pay for bike rental services.
-Note that after September 30, rentals are only available from Tours and Blois, and drop off services are only available at these 2 locations.
-Fall hours are:
+For further information you can reach her at: firstname.lastname@example.org.